Emergency contraception in Bromley

 - GPs

-- a selection of local pharmacies, for free if you’re under 25 years old:
+- a selection of local pharmacies, for free if you’re under 25 years old.
+We recommend calling the pharmacy in advance to confirm the pharmacist who can provide this is available:

-- Coney Hall Pharmacy - 5 Kingsway, Coney Hall, West Wickham BR4 9JB
+Coney Hall Pharmacy - 5 Coney Hall Parade, Kingsway, West Wickham BR4 9JB

-- Day Lewis Pharmacy - The Surgery, Stock Hill, Biggin Hill, Westerham, Kent, TN16 3TJ
+Biggin Hill Day Lewis Pharmacy - The Surgery, Stock Hill, Biggin Hill TN16 3TJ

 You can also use the NHS website 'Find emergency contraception services' page to find emergency contraception services near you.